srig-connectors/Connectors-SaaS-accounts-configuration/Salesforce/SalesforceOAuth.md

 # Summary:

-This article describes how to configure an account to Salesforce using webMethods.io workflow<br/>
+This article describes how to configure an OAuth account to Salesforce using webMethods.io workflow<br/>

 # Prerequisites:
 •	User must have working tenant of SaaS application, in this case Salesforce<br/>